US stocks brush off first wobble of the year to climb again

 Investors say they’re prepared for a gradual rise in rates, but a quick jump could easily jolt markets out of the calm, upward ride they’ve been on.

-BIGGEST GAINERS: Energy stocks led the way after the price of oil climbed above $64 per barrel for the first time since 2014.
+BIGGEST GAINERS: Energy stocks jumped after the price of oil climbed above $64 per barrel.

 CALM RIDE: The stock market has repeatedly shrugged off concerns through its placid ride to records.
 Whether investors are worried about a pickup in rates in the future or about how stocks have become more expensive than they’ve historically been relative to corporate profits, any dip for the market over the last year has been shallow and short.